Content creator vs influencer, is there a difference?

 When working with content creators, throw all of your preconceived notions about audience size out the window because in this case, it is not an accurate indicator of quality of work.
 Quality of work isn’t measured in double taps, it’s measured through composition, symmetry and contrast.

-Some of the world's biggest brands, not just your baby brother’s “lifestyle account”, are leveraging content creators to produce world class visuals on a global scale.
-In keeping with the shoe theme we've got going already, here are a handful of examples of big brands working with what we just described as content creators.
+Some of the world's biggest brands are leveraging content creators to produce world class visuals on a global scale.
+Here are a handful of examples of big brands working with what we just described as content creators.